ruprict/jQuery.agsLegend/readme.md

 * Visiblity control of layers
 * Uses the [jQuery Templating plugin](http://github.com/jquery/jquery-tmpl)
 * Uses [Raphael](http://raphaeljs.com/)
+* REQUIRES ArcGIS 10 and the latest jsapi api from ESRI.

 Quick Start: Example Apps You Can Use